albop/tie_archive/session_5/index.md

 - But blockchains are increasingly being used to exchange non fungible tokens.
   - An NFT is a property title on a unique asset.
   - diamond, digital key, immmaterial goods (Sorare, )
-- Then this title can be resold and it is possible to find out who owns its.
+- Then this title can be resold and it is possible to find out who owns it.
 - Note that the conversion of the title into an actual object/service is still the responsibility of the issuer.
   - it works best in the virtual world